Halicea/crudex/README.md

 	db, _ := gorm.Open(sqlite.Open("sample.db"), &gorm.Config{}) //create gorm db connection
 	db.AutoMigrate(&Car{}, &Driver{})                            //migrate the models

-	// this configuration is used by crudex to setup the controllers and scaffold behaviours crudex.Setup().
+	crudex.Setup() // this configuration is used by crudex to setup the controllers and scaffold behaviours
-		WithScaffoldStrategy(crudex.SCAFFOLD_ALWAYS).
-		WithCommandLineArgs(os.Args[1:])
-        //there are a bunch of other settings you can use, please check the documentation
+	// this is the default configuration, you can customize it by calling the methods on the returned object
+	// for example: crudex.Setup().SetScaffoldRootDir("gen").SetScaffoldCreateStrategy(crudex.SCAFFOLD_ALWAYS)
+	// Check the documentation for more information on the available methods, or browse the source code

-	app.HTMLRender = crudex.NewRenderer()
+	app.HTMLRender = crudex.NewRenderer() //set the renderer to the one provided by crudex

-	var controllers = []crudex.ICrudCtrl{
-		crudex.New[Car](db).OnRouter(app).ScaffoldDefaults(),
-		crudex.New[Driver](db).OnRouter(app).ScaffoldDefaults(),
-	} // create the controllers for the models
+	var ctrls = []crudex.ICrudCtrl{ // create the controllers for the models crudex.New[Car](db).OnRouter(app.Group("cars")).ScaffoldDefaults(),
+		crudex.New[Driver](db).OnRouter(app.Group("drivers")).ScaffoldDefaults(),
+	}

-	crudex.ScaffoldIndex(app, "gen/index.html", controllers...) // create an index page that lists all the models app.Run(":8080")                                            //run the app }
+	crudex.ScaffoldIndex(app, "gen/index.html", ctrls...) // create an index page that lists all the models app.Run(":8080")                                      //run the app }

 type Car struct {
 	crudex.BaseModel
-	//you can also customize the input type and placeholder	through the crud-input and crud-placeholder tags Name        string `crud-input:"text" crud-placeholder:"Enter the name of the car"` License     string `crud-input:"text" crud-placeholder:"Enter the license plate"` Description string `crud-input:"wysiwyg" crud-placeholder:"Describe me"` }
+	//you can also customize the input type and placeholder	through the crud-input and crud-placeholder tags Name        string `crud-input:"text" crud-placeholder:"Enter name"`
+	License     string `crud-input:"text" crud-placeholder:"Enter the license plate"` Description string `crud-input:"wysiwyg" crud-placeholder:"Describe it"`
+	Year        int    `crud-input:"number" crud-placeholder:"Model year of the car"` }

 type Driver struct {